chrishounwanou/chrishounwanou.github.io/_pages/about.md

 ---
 - I'm currently pursuing a Ph.D. in Computer Science at the [Université Laval](https://www.ulaval.ca/), Canada, under the supervision of [Professor Audrey Durand](https://mila.quebec/fr/annuaire/audrey-durand).
 I am also a PhD researcher affiliated with the [Mila – Quebec AI Institute](https://mila.quebec/fr).
 Previously, I obtained a Master's degree in Data Science from the [African Institute for Mathematical Sciences, Rwanda](https://aims.ac.rw/).
 I also hold a BSc in Computer Science (Software Engineering) from the [Institut de Formation et Recherche en Informatique](https://ifri-uac.bj/), [Université d'Abomey-Calavi](https://www.uac.bj/) and a BSc in Applied Mathematics from the Faculty of Science and Technology (FAST-UAC in french), Benin.
 For more details about my background and experience, see my [CV](/files/Christophe_Hounwanou_CV.pdf).

-- My research focuses on reinforcement learning and generative modeling, with a particular interest in Generative Flow Networks (GFlowNets).
-I am interested in developing principled methods for sequential decision-making and probabilistic generation, with potential applications in scientific discovery, optimization, and data generation.
-More broadly, I am interested in machine learning methods that combine generative modeling and reinforcement learning to address complex real-world problems.
+- My research focuses on reinforcement learning, with an emphasis on multi-agent systems and emergent communication.
+I am particularly interested in how cooperative agents can learn to communicate and coordinate effectively in decentralized environments.
+My work explores the intersection of multi-agent reinforcement learning, probabilistic pragmatic reasoning, and language-based agents, with the goal of developing principled methods for communication and decision-making in collaborative AI systems.

 News
 ======